INN/docs/staffing/readme.md

 ### What's in here (so far):

 -  [A few job postings](/staffing/job-descriptions) from our hiring process and from member organizations
--  [Sample interview questions](/staffing/interview-questions.md) we use for screening candidates (usually with a few additional questions that are unique to each position)
+-  [Sample interview questions](/staffing/hiring/interview-questions.md) we use for screening candidates (usually with a few additional questions that are unique to each position) and [some exercises](/staffing/hiring/exercises.md) to evaluate candidates for different types of roles.
 -  [Onboarding resources](/staffing/onboarding/readme.md) for new team members

 ### Still to-do: